akhilreddyjirra/liquibase-sample/README.md

 ### Actuall Senario
 i have database mysql and i am trying to install the mysql tables using liquibase

+clone the repo, go the directory `db` and excute the below cmds

 1. Build the code
 `mvn clean install`